 - Oh, my gosh—I really loved my sister, but the last time we spoke, we argued!
 I never got to apologize; what if she died still mad at me?

 - My father was my mentor and best friend; now I’m drifting in the world—what if I never find myself again?

 - Oh, I can’t believe my dog died—we’ve been together since I was 8.
 What if I’d gone to college closer to home—he might still be with me.

 What if…what if…what if … the list of anxiety-producing ‘what ifs’ is nearly endless, and can be very stressful.
 The personality who habitually lives in the world of ‘what if,’ is an excellent candidate for chronic anxiety, and falling into depression.
 No matter what happens, they are never happy, for they are too busy worrying.

 “What ifs” are so counterproductive that my karate instructor will not answer those questions, because it can derail the entire class session, as more and more students chime in with their own imagined scenarios.

-As a child, my younger daughter was guilty of this, to the point of earning the nickname of "iffer-sniffer."
-And yes, to this day, with a family of her own, she's had several bouts with anxiety and panic attacks.
+As a child, my younger daughter was guilty of this, to the point of earning the nickname "iffer-sniffer."
+And yes, to this day, with a family of her own, she's had several bouts of anxiety and panic attacks.
 It's not a funny thing: one such incident put her in the emergency room, convinced she was having a heart attack.
 Nope; just anxiety.

 So, what would happen if you decide to stop ‘what-iffing’ everything, and just be aware in the moment, and do what needs to be done right now?
 I wager you'd find more peace in your life.